pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 numbers when running **\--archive-rebuild** or **\--archive-reverse**.
 If **FALSE**, delete all mismatched packages from the archive.
 Overrides the setting in */etc/sbotest/sbotest.conf*.

+**\--test-everything**

+Perform a full-repository test, respecting the blacklist.
+All packages are rebuilt, except for those that are unsupported or archived and up-to-date.
+Unless running with **\--no-archive**, ensure that the package archive directory exists before running.

+Please note that archived reverse dependencies of outdated packages are rebuilt regardless of whether they are up-to-date.

+Incompatible with **\--single** and **\--archive-force**.

 **-X\|\--so-check**